doublezerofoundation/sol-2z-conversion-v1/README.md

 #### Options
 - `-h, --help` Display this help message and exit.
 - `--workspace <value>` Specify the workspace(s) to process.
-Use a comma-separated list for multiple workspaces (e.g., `programs/my_program,programs/another_program`).
+Use a comma-separated list for multiple workspaces (e.g., `programs/converter-program,programs/integrating-contract`).
 If no workspace is specified, all workspaces will be processed.
 - `--mode <value>` Set the mode of operation.
 Default will be `build_and_deploy`.
 Available modes:
     - `deploy_only`: Only deploy the specified workspace(s).
     - `build_only`: Only build the specified workspace(s).
     - `build_and_deploy`: Build and then deploy the specified workspace(s).
-    - `initialize_system`: Build and deploy all workspaces, then initialize the system by running seed_all.sh

 #### Example Usage
 Build and Deploy a Single Workspace